auth0/docs/articles/extensions/bitbucket-deploy.md

 _This will work only for non-Auth0 connections (`strategy !== auth0`); for Auth0 connections, use `database-connections`._

-See [Management API v2 Docs](https://auth0.com/docs/api/management/v2#!/Connections/post_connections) for more info on allowed attributes for Connections.
+For more info on the allowed attributes for connections, see the [Post Connections endpoint] (/api/management/v2#!/Connections/post_connections).

 ### Deploy Universal Login Pages